Sudanese High Court rejects prosecution appeal in policeman murder trial

 It now looks like the Sudanese High Court has granted the defence team permission by accepting their appeal by rejecting that of the Criminal Investigation Committee.

-Protesters Mohamed Adam and Mohamed El Fateh were detained on January 14 on charges of killing a police officer and were subsequently subjected to torture in detention, including severe beatings and electric shocks and were denied medical aid.
+Mohamed Adam, Mohamed El Fateh, and two other Protesters were detained on January 14 on charges of killing a police officer and were subsequently subjected to torture in detention, including severe beatings and electric shocks and were denied medical aid.

 Back to overview